A Trace in the Sand

 I was struck by the word designing.
 I think of these as architecture decisions, but the shift in wording puts an emphasis on the ongoing act of designing during coding.

-Had a lovely day -- we had soup made by Ryan out of pottery bowls made by Ryan, with live piano music played by Sara, including several of her own compositions.
+Had a lovely day.
 And all the other yummy stuff made by Dana including persimmon pudding.
 Me?
 Clean up duty. :-) Dinner table conversation turned to telling Feynman stories.
 Hours later, ... :-) Imagine, though -- Richard Feynman was at once so amazing and so impish he still holds 3 generations spellbound with his stories! :-)

 Well, I thought of using the story of Einstein's famous thought experiment as the next Requisite Variety post, and probably will do that at some point.
 But I kept coming back to the Feynman story that I like to trio with the Master Butcher and Agasizz fish.
 It leads well to the next "learning object" I want to toss into the crucible, and the four "objects" then set us up for some good further exploration.